-If the "cohort group" (i.e., the comparison group of students who took the same sequence of courses) is too small to compare adequately the student's work with that of other students for the purposes of the performance appeal, the superintendent may submit a portfolio of the student's current or cumulative work as specified by the Commissioner, sufficient to demonstrate that the student's knowledge and skills in the subject area of the appeal meet or exceed the competency determination standard, if the portfolio has been maintained by the school district.
+If the "cohort group" (i.e., the comparison group of students who took the same sequence of courses) is too small to compare adequately the student's work with that of other students for the purposes of the performance appeal, the superintendent may contact the Department about the use of an "expanded" cohort worksheet; or submit a portfolio of the student's current or cumulative work as specified by the Commissioner, sufficient to demonstrate that the student's knowledge and skills in the subject area of the appeal meet or exceed the competency determination standard.

 At the request of the student's IEP Team (if any) and upon consent of the parent, the superintendent shall include with the performance appeal additional documentation identified by the IEP Team that indicates the student's knowledge and skills in the subject area.
 The superintendent shall also include in the appeal other supporting information relevant to the determination as to whether the student's knowledge and skills in the subject area of the appeal meet or exceed the performance level established by the Board.
 Supporting information may include work samples, scores of the student on other standardized tests in the subject area(s), evidence of acceptance to college courses, or other evidence of academic achievement which demonstrates that the student meets the competency determination standard.